blocktimefinancial/adm/admdisclaimer.md

 Investors should consult their own legal, tax, and financial advisors before making an investment decision.

 Arctic Digital Mining and its affiliates are not broker-dealers registered with the Securities and Exchange Commission (SEC) or any state securities regulator.
 We do not provide investment advice or engage in the sale of securities.
-Any information provided by Block Time Financial, Inc. or BTF Transfer Services is for informational purposes only and should not be construed as investment advice or a recommendation to buy or sell any securities.
+Any information provided by Arctic Digital Mining or its affiliates is for informational purposes only and should not be construed as investment advice or a recommendation to buy or sell any securities.

 If you are seeking investment advice or wish to purchase securities, please consult with a qualified financial advisor.